Vision and principles

 In addition, the node will function as a resource for national and international policy development.

-The principles apply to the first phase of the innovation node (ie 2020-June 2021), and should provide guidance in the node’s work during this phase.
+The principles apply to the second phase of the innovation node (ie October 2021 – June 2024), and should provide guidance in the node’s work during this phase.

 - The node’s long-term goals are to strengthen Swedish competitiveness in cyber security, to strengthen Swedish exports within cybersecurity and to contribute to a more secure Sweden.